jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   gains Advantage.

   ### 12. Flush Out
-  Each time a model affected by this protocol makes a ranged attack against a target within 12", the target receives no benefit of cover.
+  Each time a model affected by this protocol makes a ranged attack against a target within 12", the target cannot make Cover saves.

   ### 13. Lock Down
   Units affected by this protocol gain the **Objective Secured** special rule.
 If a model in such a unit already has this